shamansir/rpd/docs/sections/toolkits.md

 Definition of the Inlet or Outlet only requires a `type` field, other fields are optional.
 They are the same as for [Channel type](#channel-properties) and in [`node.addInlet` / `node.addOutlet` methods](./network.md#connecting-nodes).
 ​
+For a complete list of properties could be used to define a Node, see [Node Definition](./api.html#node-definition) in [API section](./api.html).

 ### Writing a Channel Renderer

 * `prepare`
 * `show`
 * `edit`

+For a complete list of properties could be used to define a Channel Renderer, see [Channel Renderer Definition](./api.html#channel-renderer-definition) in [API section](./api.html).

 <!-- IN PROGRESS -->
 ​